hima-v/hima-v/README.md

 # 💫 About Me:
 Hey fellow coder!
 I am interested in tech, and am happy to be a part of this beautiful open source community.
-I keep exploring different domains in tech. <br>
+I enjoy doing Competitive Programming but I keep exploring different domains in tech too. <br>
 I am interested in Web Scraping and Data Analysis.
 Currently I am also exploring the backend by learning Django! <br>
 There are few beginner level projects for the same and am working towards creating projects for real time implementation. <br>